 Western Slope – Cities like Grand Junction, Delta, and Montrose lie toward the west of Colorado’s Western Slope.
 They seem to lie along the rolling plains at the base of Colorado’s Rockies, only on the western side.
 However, the whole region contains popular destinations as far east as Summit County, which is just through the Eisenhower Tunnel on the west side of the C.D.

 Front Range – Most consider the plains area by the foothills, stretching from north of Fort Collins down south past Pueblo, to be on the Front Range.
 The mountains directly west of these cities is also called the Front Range.
-Mountain towns like Salida, Georgetown and Nederland lie within the Front Range.
+Mountain towns like Salida, Georgetown, and Nederland lie within the Front Range.
 It’s a vast region comprising of most of Colorado’s population.

 What is the Western Slope of Colorado?

 The United States has two watersheds or drainage basins.
-They are split by the Continental Divide, which runs north to south thru Colorado, although it doesn’t run at a straight line.
+They are split by the Continental Divide, which runs north to south thru Colorado, although it doesn’t run in a straight line.
 It weaves a little east, a little west, back and forth, etc. It’s also referred to as the Continental Divide of the Americas.

 All the water anywhere on the west side of the C.D. will drain into the Pacific Ocean, or get used up trying.
-All the streams, rivers and meandering tributaries on the east side will empty into the Atlantic Ocean.
+All the streams, rivers, and meandering tributaries on the east side will empty into the Atlantic Ocean.

-Top Towns and Destinations on the Western Slope
+Top Destinations on the Western Slope

 Generally, if you’re willing to put in at least two hours behind the wheel from Denver or Colorado Springs, the state’s two largest cities, you should finally find some seclusion.
-This eliminates the closest Western Slope towns like Frisco, Breckenridge and Winter Park from really escaping the crowds, since they are easy hour and a half drive or less.
+This eliminates the closest Western Slope towns like Frisco, Breckenridge, and Winter Park from really escaping the crowds, since they are an easy hour and a half drive or less.